 - Changes in sea surface temperature vary regionally.
 While most parts of the world’s oceans have seen temperature rise, a few areas have actually experienced cooling—for example, parts of the North Atlantic (see Figure 2).

 Both components of this indicator are based on instrumental measurements of surface water temperature.
 Due to denser sampling and improvements in sampling design and measurement techniques, newer data are more precise than older data.
-The earlier trends shown by this indicator have less certainty because of lower sampling frequency and less precise sampling methods, as shown by the width of the blue shaded band in Figure 1.
+The earlier trends shown by this indicator have less certainty because of lower sampling frequency and less precise sampling methods.

 1. For example, see: Ostrander, G.K., K.M.
 Armstrong, E.T.
 Knobbe, D. Gerace, and E.P.
 Scully.
 2000.
 Rapid transition in the structure of a coral reef community: The effects of coral bleaching and physical disturbance.
 P. Natl.
 Acad.
 Sci.
 USA.
 97(10):5297–5302.